dtk/dtk-docs-v1/_targets/aws.md

 {% highlight bash linenos %}
 ~/dtk/service/network-target$ dtk service converge
 {% endhighlight %}
 In this scenario, target will pick VPC data from the actual host where DTK Server is running so no additional configuration is needed.
-To check data VPC related data retrieved after converge of target is completed, we can use list-attributes command:
+To check VPC related data retrieved after converge of target is completed, we can use list-attributes command:

 {% highlight bash linenos %}
 ~/dtk/service/network-target$ dtk service list-attributes